sarahforzley/universal-docs/api/endpoints.md

 ## Returning Data

-Data returned from endpoints will be assumed to be JSON data.
-If you return an object from the endpoint script block, it will be automatically serialized to JSON.
+Data returned from endpoints is assumed to be JSON data.
+If you return an object from the endpoint script block, it is automatically serialized to JSON.
 If you want to return another type of data, you can return a string formatted however you chose.

 ## Processing Files